Argentine black and white tegu: Diet

-Tegus are notorious egg predators, which increasingly makes them a concerning predator of sea turtles, alligators, and crocodiles as their invasive populations spread across the United States.
+Tegus are notorious egg predators, seeking out eggs from the nests of birds and other reptiles.
+This makes them a concerning predator of sea turtles, alligators, and crocodiles as their invasive populations spread across the United States.

-Tegus eat a range of foods from plants to hatchlings, but their diet varies by season.
-Small vertebrate prey is more common in the spring, while plants and invertebrates are more commonly consumed in the summer.
+As adults, their plant consumption increases, but their diet varies by season, with small vertebrate prey being more common in the spring, while plants and invertebrates are more commonly consumed in the summer.